You Can't Always Get What You Want: Release and use

 The song was performed live with members of Voce Chamber Choir and London Youth Choir for the Stones' 2012 shows in London, November 25 and November 29.
 The same choir also performed on the track at Glastonbury and two performances at Hyde Park in 2013.

+The song was played during the opening scenes of the 1983 film The Big Chill.

+The final episode of the series Californication concludes with the song.